myselfscrum/kochessenz-recipes/content/english/post/001-11-15-rotkohl-lauch-pizza.md

 * 1 medium leek

 and steam the slices in a little olive oil and butter.
 As a seasoning I add nutmeg and salt.
-I also prepare a little sauce so that the pizza is not too dry.
+I also prepare a little sauce so that the pizza is not too dry:

 * 1 clove of garlic, finely chopped
 * 10 tablespoons elderberry juice